AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2020/2020-11-18-raspberry-pi-install-and-connect-without-monitor.md

 ### Step 4 - add files into the boot folder

-After the copy, the first partition in the microSD card, is usualy automatically mounted `/boot`.
+After the copy, the first partition in the microSD card is usually automatically mounted `/boot`.

-Now, all I need to do, is to copy the files that I already have on my laptop into this `/boot` folder.
+Now, all I need to do is to copy the files that I already have on my laptop into this `/boot` folder.

 I just have to `drag-and-drop` (or `copy` and `paste`) then into the `/boot` folder.